 I was both thrilled and fascinated to learn that I could make a living writing.
 In the 10 years since, I've discovered a lot of other things about content by accident.
-I learned, for example, that writing can be the foundation of many different career path.
+I learned, for example, that writing can be the foundation of many different career paths.
 I learned that writing alone is not nearly valuable enough to scale a content career.
 I learned that guiding other writers, developing content strategy and selling content packages are all branches of the path I originally started on.
-I also learned that content marketing is rich with opportunity, but seriously lacks direction.
-Nearly everyone starts with content creation, and nearly everyone goes a different direction from there.
+I also learned that content marketing is rich with opportunities, but seriously lacks direction.
+Nearly everyone starts with content creation, and nearly everyone goes in a different direction from there.

 Being a content marketer doesn't mean that you are just a content creator.
 It means that you have strong writing skills and can think critically.
 It means that you know how to craft a narrative and distill complicated concepts.
 Being a content marketer means that you've sharpened the "soft" skills that have become incredibly valuable in today's workplace.

 We welcome your comments, feedback, suggestions and questions.
 Reach out to email@example.com